dudkodmytrii007/Ryft-Payment-Frontend/README.md

 # Ryft Frontend
 This project is the **frontend** component of the **Ryft** platform, an educational social media project.
-The goal is to simulate the functionalities of a modern social media platform with a focus on learning and development.
+The goal is to simulate the functionalities of a modern social media platform with a focus on learning and development.<br><br>

+The frontend integrates with the **[Ryft Backend](https://github.com/Xdellta/Ryft-Backend)**, which handles server-side operations such as authentication, API management, and data persistence.

 <br>